William Coddington

 In a short time, the towns of Portsmouth and Newport united, and Coddington was made the governor of the island towns from 1640 to 1647.
-During this period, Roger Williams had gone to England to obtain a patent to bring under one government the four Narragansett towns of Providence, Warwick, Portsmouth, and Newport.
-This was done without the consent of the island towns and these two towns resisted joining the mainland towns until 1647.
+During this period, Roger Williams had gone to England to obtain a patent to unite the four Narragansett towns of Providence, Warwick, Portsmouth, and Newport.
+This was done without the consent of the island towns and they resisted joining the mainland towns until 1647.
 Coddington was elected president of the united colony in 1648, but he would not accept the position, and complaints against him prompted the presidency to go to Jeremy Clarke.
 Coddington was very unhappy with Williams' patent; he returned to England, where he was eventually able to obtain a commission separating the island from the mainland towns, and making him governor of the island for an indefinite period.
 He was initially welcomed as governor, but complaints from both the mainland towns and members of the island towns prompted Roger Williams, John Clarke, and William Dyer to go to England to have Coddington's commission revoked.
 They were successful, and Dyer returned with the news in 1653.
 However, disagreements kept the four towns from re-uniting until the following year.

 With the revocation of his commission, Coddington withdrew from public life, focusing on his mercantile interests, and becoming a member of the Religious Society of Friends.
 After nearly two decades away from politics, he was elected deputy governor in 1673, then governor the following year, serving two one-year terms.
-The relative calm of this period was shattered during his second year as governor of the colony when the King Philip's War erupted in June 1675.
+The relative calm of this period was shattered during his second year as governor of the colony when King Philip's War erupted in June 1675.
 It became the most catastrophic event in Rhode Island's colonial history.
 He was not re-elected in 1676, but he was elected to a final term as governor of the colony in 1678 following the death of Governor Benedict Arnold.
 He died a few months into this term, and was buried in the Coddington Cemetery on Farewell Street in Newport.